danman01/danman01.github.io-happyvday/_posts/2014-02-10-polyphonic-sleeping-begins.markdown

 ###List of sleeps taken during the first day:<br/>###

 1. I took my first nap around 12:45AM, but don't believe I fell asleep.
    Around 1:30am my alarm whent off.
-It was quite a struggle to not turn the alarm off and call of the entire experiment.
-It was like being offered a free coffee when you're trying to kick caffeine.
+It was quite a struggle to not call off the entire experiment and get a normal night's sleep.
+It was like being offered a free bucket of KFC when you're trying to go vegetarian.
 Somehow I got up and started to read a book.
 I turned on a few lights to simulate daytime, and sat around for 30 minutes or so.
 Then I got up and worked / surfed on the cpu until the next nap, around 5:45am.
 I also made some homemade corn tortillas and guac to pass the time.
 It was pretty cool having an extra few hours in the middle of the night to read / consume articles on polyphasic sleep / think about how tired I was going to be the next day.<br />

-2. Nap two occured at 5:45, and this is where I really slipped up.
+2. Nap two occured at 5:45am, and this is where I really slipped up.
-   Instead of getting up at 6:20 or so, turns out I wanted to sleep till 9:20.
+   Instead of getting up at 6:20am or so, turns out I wanted to sleep till 9:20.
 I'll be the first to admin, I'm a lazy sloth that should be put in some sort of boot camp.
 When I got up, I was full of energy.
 I attempted a short ~ 10 minute meditation, and things felt normal.
 I got